 We couldn’t write a piece on French beaches without addressing this stereotype.
 The issue of French topless and nude beaches is a complex one.
 For French women, some say going topless is a symbol of equality to men.
 Also, France is generally more nonchalant about nudity in general.

 If you’re more on the modest side and concerned, the areas that allow nudity will generally be marked with a sign.
-Nowadays, the security typically enforce rules to cover up (man or woman) if you go naked in a non-nude area.
+Nowadays, security typically enforces rules to cover up (man or woman) if you go naked in a non-nude area.

 However, don’t be surprised if you do see a person or two uncovered.

 If you fly into Paris, you’ll need to find a way to the South of France to get to whichever fabulous beach you decide on visiting.
 The two most efficient ways to travel south are by train and car rental.

 With train travel in France (see this site for more information), you’ll still need to find a way from the station to the hotel or condo you rented.
 It’s a good idea to go ahead and have a ride/transport booked in advance to avoid getting scammed for an overpriced taxi outside the train station.